undisbeliever/terrific-audio-driver/docs/mml-syntax.md

     * The pitches are stored in a 256 entry pitch table.
     * There is no overflow or underflow checks when accessing the pitch table.
     * The MML compiler will check for pitch-out-of-range errors, but only if it knows what instrument the note is play in.
- * Pitch effects (portamento and vibrato) are precalculated by the MML compiler.
+ * Pitch effects (portamento and `MP` vibrato) are precalculated by the MML compiler.
-    * To calculate the *pitch-offset-per-tick* value, the MML compiler needs to know which instrument is playing which portamento/vibrato note.
+    * To calculate the *pitch-offset-per-tick* value, the MML compiler needs to know which instrument is playing which `MP` vibrato note.
+    * Portamento velocities will be calculated by the MML compiler if the instrument is known.